Summary

 | Recommendations | Users/Items | Interactions | Rating prediction | Recent/relevant interactions matter more |

-GATv2: Fixing Static Attention
+GATv2: Correcting Static Attention

-The Problem: Static vs Dynamic Attention
+The Problem: Static versus Dynamic Attention

 eij = LeakyReLU(aT · [W·hi ∥ W·hj])